developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 ![img](../../images/getting-started/setup/PocketPCsend.png)

 &#52;.
-A file dialog will apppear.
+A file dialog will appear.
 Navigate to and select the Enterprise Browser runtime to be deployed to the WM/CE device and click Send.

 While the file is in transit, a dialog will appear on the Mac similar to the image below: